XEP-0455: Service Outage Status

 }

-The "message" field MUST contain at least a message on the "default" key, that will be used by the client if the current user language is not found.
+The "message" field, when set, MUST contain at least a message on the "default" key which will be used by clients if the current user language is not found.
 It is left to the operator to determine which language is more relevant as a default, according to the server’s user base.

 When the outage is over, the file SHOULD be replaced with an empty JSON object.